J-81/GeneLab_Data_Processing-1/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-A.md

 # Bioinformatics pipeline for amplicon Illumina sequencing data

 > **This page holds an overview and instructions for how GeneLab processes Illumina amplicon datasets.
-Exact processing commands for specific datasets that have been released is available in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) sub-directory and is also provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
+Exact processing commands for specific datasets that have been released are available in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) sub-directory and/or are provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**

 ---